k0sproject/k0s/docs/governance/cncf/gtr.md

 4. **Zero Friction, Zero Lock-In**
    * k0s follows a vendor-neutral approach, ensuring users retain full control of their infrastructure.
 It avoids proprietary tooling, adhering to upstream Kubernetes standards.
 5. **Security by Default**
-   * Secure configurations are baked into k0s from the start, with features like automatic TLS management, disabling anonymous access etc..
+   * Secure configurations are baked into k0s from the start, with features like automatic TLS management, disabling anonymous access etc.
 6. **Ease of Maintenance and Upgrades**
    * The project prioritizes operational simplicity, with upgrades streamlined through single-binary replacements, embedded autopilot for upgrades, and minimal manual intervention.
 7. **Adaptability**